WGLab/QuantitativeGenomics2022/README.md

 After that, press "ESC", and then shift+":wq" to exit the vi editor.

 To make things easier for users who do not know how to use vi, we also prepared this file in the `exercise1/example` directory as `m_notes.txt`.
-So you can also just directly use that file instead.
+So you can also just directly copy that file to current directory `cp ../exercise1/example/m_notes.txt .` and use it instead.

 4. Run ClinPhen
 ```